holycrap872/ucls-ml-ai/Administration/ai_syllabus.md

   outside of class time.
 - Homework (after class): Standard assignments (done individually) to practice and develop mastery of the material covered in class.
-- Quizzes: Straightforward programming and multiple-choice questions to ensure your understanding of the terminology and the application of the concepts of the course.
 - Projects: Sometimes classwork and homework will be part of a continuing group project.
 In this case, you will have to schedule time outside of class to work with your partner.
 This could be done using Zoom or Google Meet.
+- Discussions (during class): Whole class discussions centered around a particular reading or idea previously covered in class.
+- Quizzes: Straightforward programming and multiple-choice questions to ensure your understanding of the terminology and the application of the concepts of the course.

-Late or revised homework, projects and quizzes will be accepted with a letter-grade penalty up until the end of a unit.
+Late or revised homework, projects, and quizzes will be accepted with a letter-grade penalty up until the end of a unit.
 Once we move on to the next unit, no late or revised work from the prior units will be accepted.
 In practice, though, you will want to complete any missing assignments as soon as possible as